 What is a retail apocalypse?

 When retail giants such as Bloomingdale and Toys ‘R Us went bankrupt, most people were curious about what was happening.
 Some people suspect that this happens because the retail industry grows too fast.
 The growth rate of shopping malls was over twice the population’s growth.
 On the contrary, mall visits declined by 50% between 2010 to 2013, and the trend kept on going until this very day.

-Other people point their finger on the unstoppable e-commerce growth.
+Other people point their fingers at the unstoppable e-commerce growth.
 The shift in consumer habits towards online shopping is the impending doom for the brick-and-mortar store.
 There are already victims of the retail apocalypse in the United States.
 Sears Holding, which previously had many branches in several states, now declared bankrupt.
 Bloomingdale also had the same fate.
 Recently, Toys ‘R Us was also declared bankrupt.

 In southeast Asia, this phenomenon has been happening for several years.
 But very few realize that this is the retail apocalypse.
 It started with several shops that went bankrupt in some malls.
 Such as Mangga Dua in Indonesia, then spread widely to other shopping centers.

 The public began to realize that there was something big moving behind the scenes when giant retailers were affected.
 There is something wrong with the retail industry, which has caused some multi-branch businesses collapsed and close their outlets eventually.